rsvim/rsvim/DEVELOPMENT.md

 - `RUST_LOG`: Set logging level, by default it's `info`.
 To debug code, please set to `debug`.
 - `RUSTFLAGS`: Set extra flags to `rustc` compiler.
 To enable all warning messages, please set to `-Dwarnings`.

-To configure other internal behaviors, please see variables listed in the `./rsvim_core/src/glovar.rs` source file.

 ### Check

 To check code, please run with `RUSTFLAGS=-Dwarnings cargo clippy --all-features --all-targets`, it enables all warnings.